Pygmy Sperm Whale

 Pygmy sperm whales are usually seen either alone or in small groups of six to seven individuals.
 These groups can vary based on age and sex, but little else is known about their social organization.

 Pygmy sperm whales spend very little time at the water’s surface and almost never approach vessels.
 When they are seen at the surface, they are usually either swimming slowly or lying still (also known as “logging”).
 They will slowly sink and disappear from view without showing their flukes before diving back into the water.
-While they do have blowholes, they do not have a visible blow at the surface.
+While they do have a blowhole, they do not have a visible blow at the surface.

-Pygmy sperm whales’ use of the "squid tactic" makes them unique among other types of whales.
+Pygmy sperm whales’ use of the "squid tactic" makes them unique among other types of whales except dwarf sperm whales.
 Each pygmy sperm whale has a sac filled with dark liquid in its intestine.
 The whale can release more than 3 gallons of dark, reddish-brown liquid, or “ink,” from this sac.
 The liquid creates a dark cloud in the water to help protect the whales when they feel threatened or are trying to escape predators.

 Where They Live